Azure-Samples/azure-servicebus-relay-samples/RelayTcp/Readme.md

                             TokenProvider.CreateSharedAccessSignatureTokenProvider(listenToken)));
 ```

-That's already enouhgh to get the service going, so what's left is to open the host and wait for traffic.
+That's already enough to get the service going, so what's left is to open the host and wait for traffic.

  ```C#
                 host.Open();